dufani1/pos_addons13/README.md

 ## Pos Addons13

-include search filters make, engine etc in Poin of sale page
+include search filters make, engine etc in Point of sale page and more

 #### License